This thread has been bookmarked. Visit your bookmarked threads to review.

 VentingYou'll get many opinions on this but my opinion is the Hoffman 40 is too slow for most uses.
 I have two Gorton #4s which I think are comparable.
 The rest are #5s, #6s and even two #Cs.

 I would increase your radiator venting greatly especially with an oversized boiler.
 Keep the 40s on the short main and beef up venting on the other radiators.
 An easy experiment is remove one of the vents on a hard to heat radiator and see how fast it heats.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.